 Compared to all people with diagnosed HIV, Black/African American people have lower viral suppression rates.
 More work is needed to increase these rates.
-For every 100 Black/African American people with diagnosed HIV in 2019:
+For every 100 Black/African American people with diagnosed HIV in 2019:\\\ received HIV care retained in care were virally

-74

-received some

-HIV care

-56were retained in care

-were virally suppressed